zgilkerson/azure-pipelines-agent/docs/troubleshooting.md

 ### Prerequisites
 1. Download and install [Fiddler](http://www.telerik.com/fiddler).
-2. Turn off file capture
+2. Turn off file capture (File > Capture Traffic)
-File > Capture Traffic off (F12)
----insert pic---
-3. Enable decrypting HTTPS traffic
-Tools > Fiddler Options > HTTPS tab.
-Decrypt HTTPS traffic
+3. Enable decrypting HTTPS traffic (Tools > Fiddler Options > HTTPS tab.
+Check Decrypt HTTPS traffic)
----insert pic---
 4. If your agent is pointing to localhost, you must reconfigure.
 a.
 Navigate to your _layout folder in cmd
 b.
 Type config remove and hit enter